The Environmental Effects on Inspiraling Binary Black Hole Systems in the Centers of the LMC and M31: Discussions

-Additionally, certain relevant astrophysical phenomena were excluded from this framework, including halo feedback mechanisms~\cite{PhysRevD.102.083006,PhysRevD.105.043009}, relativistic corrections to spike distributions~\cite{PhysRevD.106.044027}, and spikes around lower-mass primordial BHs~\cite{PhysRevD.107.083006}.
-During the final stages of the inspiral near the ISCO, strong-field effects will inevitably take over.
-In this regime, relativistic drag, extreme mass-ratio self-force, and the spin of the central BH (i.e., Kerr metric effects) become dominant, which could lead to noticeable deviations from our classical predictions.
-Future research must incorporate these comprehensive GR environmental corrections, alongside other complex factors like asymmetric accretion disks and stellar population distributions, to establish a more rigorous environmental model.

-Distinguishing the dynamical influence of a DM spike from that of a baryonic accretion disk requires analyzing their evolutionary signatures across different orbital stages and host galaxy environments.
-In the early inspiral phase, where orbital separations are larger, gas drag from the accretion disk typically dominates.
-As the binary separation shrinks during the late inspiral stages, however, the effects of the DM spike become increasingly pronounced due to dynamical friction and Bondi-Hoyle accretion.
-Our comparative analysis shows that these two environments leave distinct imprints on the gravitational waveforms depending on the specific galactic parameters.
-For instance, the high DM spike density in the LMC scenario heavily drives the phase evolution.
-This yields a Mismatch approaching $0.7$ over a 20-year observation period, making it easily resolvable from vacuum templates, while the disk's contribution in the outer region remains marginal.
-Conversely, the DM spike density in the M31 scenario is relatively low, and it is the dense inner region of the accretion disk that introduces discernible waveform deviations.
-Given the high SNRs anticipated for such massive systems, future multi-band observations using matched-filtering techniques with facilities like PTAs can break this parameter degeneracy.
-Tracking the long-term phase and eccentricity evolution makes it feasible to isolate these environmental signatures, independently constraining the DM density profile and accretion disk parameters in the galactic center.
+Translating these dynamical signatures into observational prospects requires analyzing how different environments dominate distinct orbital stages.
+In the spatially extended early inspiral phase, where the secondary BH moves at weakly relativistic speeds ($v \ll c$), gas drag from the accretion disk typically governs the orbital decay.
+As the binary shrinks into the late inspiral stages, the effects of the DM spike driven by DF and Bondi-Hoyle accretion become increasingly pronounced.
+Our comparative analysis demonstrates that these environments leave distinct imprints depending on galactic parameters: the high DM spike density in the LMC yields a significant phase Mismatch (approaching $0.7$ over a 20-year observation period), heavily driving the evolution.
+Conversely, in M31, the lower DM density allows the dense inner region of the accretion disk to introduce discernible waveform deviations.

-On the observational front, combining future data from LISA, PTAs, and other gravitational-wave facilities will enable matched-filtering analyses to practically constrain DM density profiles and accretion disk parameters.
-Finally, this study prompts an intriguing theoretical question: could specific environmental configurations or non-linear interactions decelerate the inspiral process, causing the secondary BH to take longer to merge than it would in a pure vacuum scenario?
-Such possibilities offer compelling avenues for future multi-messenger investigations.
+Given the high SNRs anticipated for such massive systems, combining future multi-band data from LISA, PTAs, and other GW facilities will enable matched-filtering analyses to break parameter degeneracies.
+Although tracking a complete BBH inspiral exceeds human timescales, the decades-long observational windows of PTAs provide crucial ``snapshots'' of the orbital phase.
+Precisely measuring the long-term phase and eccentricity evolution makes it feasible to isolate environmental signatures and reconstruct galactic DM distributions entirely independent of electromagnetic observations.

 \acknowledgments This work is supported by the National Natural Science Foundation of China (Nos.12375059, 12503001), the National Key Research and Development Program of China (Nos.
 2021YFC2203001, 2021YFC2201901), and the Project of National Astronomical Observatories, Chinese Academy of Sciences (No. E4TG6601).
 We thank Hanjun Zou for helpful discussions.